Çanakkale Onsekiz Mart University

-Çanakkale Onsekiz Mart University (informally ÇOMÜ) is a Turkish public research university located in Çanakkale (Dardannelles) province (near Gallipoli) and its surrounding towns.
+Çanakkale Onsekiz Mart University (informally ÇOMÜ) is a Turkish public research university located in Çanakkale province, near Gallipoli and its surrounding towns.
 It is a member of the Balkan Universities Network, the European University Association (EUA), International Association of Universities (IAU), and the Thrace Universities Union.
-It hosted the World Universities Congress in 2010.

-The ÇOMÜ is listed among the world's top 1,000 best universities in the 2012 annual Scimago Institutions Rankings World Reports and one of the top innovative universities in Turkey The university was named as one of the top innovative Turkish universities in 2013 by the Turkish Ministry of Science, Industry and Technology.

 History

 Thrace University Period

-Some of the COMU colleges were part of the Trakya (Thrace) University before 1992.
+Some of the ÇOMÜ colleges were part of the Trakya (Thrace) University before 1992.
 The Faculty of Education is rooted in the 1950s.
 The Çanakkale Vocational School was also part of the Thrace University (Edirne).

 Foundation

 The ÇOMÜ was founded in 1992 based upon the Faculty of Education on the Anafartalar Campus by the Turkish Parliament law.
 Before this the facilities had housed a teacher training institute that was a branch of Trakya University.
 The first rector of the university was Prof. Dr. Mete Tuncoku.

-With its new status and intake from Turkey's large youth population, the university developed quickly in terms of the number of students, staff and facilities, spurring the opening of new faculties and colleges.

-The university has expanded over the last few years and in the 2005–2006 academic year there were over 19,000 students participating in a variety of programs taught by 960 academic staff in two graduate schools, nine faculties, two polytechnic colleges (four-year programs) and 11 vocational colleges (two-year programs).
-There are several campuses in Chanakkale itself, and some of the academic units are located in other towns of the province.
+In the 2005–2006 academic year there were over 19,000 students, with 960 academic staff in two graduate schools, nine faculties, two polytechnic colleges (four-year programs) and 11 vocational colleges (two-year programs).
+There are several campuses in Çanakkale itself, while some of the academic units are located in other towns of the province.

+From October 20 to 24, 2010, the university hosted the World Universities Congress, which focused on addressing the question, 'What can world universities do to prevent global problems?'

-The number of academicians in the COMU is over 1800 and the student number is over 48.610 in 2020.
+The number of academicians in the ÇOMÜ is over 1800 and the student number is over 48.610 in 2020.